ichortower/NormsCountryKitchen/README.md

 Norm's schedule:

 * **Tuesday**: at the truck first thing in the morning.
-Mans the truck from 8:00 until 5:00, then visits the saloon for a few hours before returning to the truck.
+Runs the shop from 8:00 until 5:00, then visits the saloon for a few hours before returning to the truck.
 * **Tuesday (4+ hearts)**: at the truck first thing in the morning.
-Mans the truck from 8:00 until 5:00, then visits one of: the saloon, the town fountain, the beach's west pier, or the forest river.
+Runs the shop from 8:00 until 5:00, then visits one of: the saloon, the town fountain, the beach's west pier, or the forest river.
+Then returns to the truck.

 After reaching 4 hearts, he'll ask you which is your favorite among Town, Beach, and Forest.
 He'll add another spot in that location to his random